Tuition and fees

 Where to get financial aid applications and more information?

-The paper edition of the FAFSA can be obtained from the University of Washington’s Office of Student Financial Aid:
+The paper version of the FAFSA can be obtained from the University of Washington’s Office of Student Financial Aid:

 Office of Student Financial Aid